jclark/rpi-cm4-ptp-guide/fedora.md

 1. Disconnect all cables from the CM4 IO board.
 2. Locate the J2 jumpers on the CM4 IO board.
 This is the 14-pin, 2 row set of pins located in the rear, center of the board.
 Connect the leftmost two pins, which are labelled `Fit jumper to disable eMMC Boot`.
 I use a female-female Dupont cable for this.
-3. Connect a USB port on your desktop to the Micro USB port on the CM4 IO board (to the right of the 2 USB A ports).
+3. Connect a USB port on your desktop to the Micro USB port on the CM4 IO board (to the right of the 2 USB A ports, labeled `SLAVE` on the Waveshare cases).
 4. Connect power to the CM4.

 Note that after writing the image and before booting from eMMC, you will need to remove the jumper disabling eMMC boot, as well as disconnecting the Micro USB cable.